Mauritius client case studies in 2021

-Our Mauritius local agent couriered the company kit to our Singapore office ten days after incorporation, during which time our Banking Team prepared the HSBC Hong Kong corporate bank account application.
+Our Mauritius local agent couriered the company kit to our Singapore office ten days after incorporation, during which time our Banking Team prepared the Hong Kong corporate bank account application.

 Since our Client was based in the UK, it was inconvenient for him to visit Hong Kong just to attend a bank interview.
-As such, we sent Bill the HSBC Hong Kong bank account application forms and asked him to sign them in the presence of an HSBC officer at his local branch in London.
+As such, we sent the Hong Kong bank account application forms and asked the Client to sign them in the presence of the bank officer at his local branch in London.

-Thanks to Bill’s cooperation, we receive the signed and witnessed forms within one week of them leaving our Singapore office, and our Banking Team immediately sent this, along with the corporate documents for the Mauritius company, a business plan detailing the activities of the company, and due diligence on bank signatories, as required by HSBC Hong Kong.
+Thanks to our Client’s cooperation, we receive the signed and witnessed forms within one week of them leaving our Singapore office, and our Banking Team immediately sent this, along with the corporate documents for the Mauritius company, a business plan detailing the activities of the company, and due diligence on bank signatories, as required by the bank in Hong Kong.

-Two days later Tammy, our Hong Kong officer, visited the HSBC branch in Hong Kong to submit the application, attend an interview to explain the company’s activities and why it required an HSBC Hong Kong corporate bank account, and pay in the US$2,000 minimum deposit, as per bank policy.
-Tammy then e-mailed a scanned copy of the deposit slip to Bill as proof that the deposit had been paid.
+Two days later, our Hong Kong officer, visited the bank’s branch in Hong Kong to submit the application, attend an interview to explain the company’s activities and why it required a Hong Kong corporate bank account, and pay in the US$2,000 minimum deposit, as per bank policy.
+Our Hong Kong officer then e-mailed a scanned copy of the deposit slip to our Client as proof that the deposit had been paid.

 The bank account application requested Internet banking facilities, a corporate credit card, an ATM card and cheque book.
-These products were delivered to our Hong Kong office in sealed envelopes over the course of the following three weeks, and we forwarded them to Bill in the UK as soon as they were delivered.
-In addition, our Hong Kong office received Internet banking PIN numbers in sealed envelopes, and were also forwarded to Bill, enabling them to begin online transactions.
+These products were delivered to our Hong Kong office in sealed envelopes over the course of the following three weeks, and we forwarded them to our Client in the UK as soon as they were delivered.
+In addition, our Hong Kong office received Internet banking PIN numbers in sealed envelopes, and were also forwarded to our Client, enabling them to begin online transactions.

-For ongoing support to Bill’s company, we allow him to use our Singapore address on his correspondence and invoices as part of our Dormant Virtual Office service.
+For ongoing support to Client’s company, we allowed our Client to use our Singapore address on his correspondence and invoices as part of our Dormant Virtual Office service.